Wombosvideo/tw-animate-css/docs/animations/accordion.md

 ## `animate-accordion-up`

 Animation for closing an accordion.
 This animation slides the accordion content up until it reaches a height of `0`.

+> [!NOTE]
-You need to [specify the content height](#setting-content-height) for this animation to work.
+> You need to [specify the content height](#setting-content-height) for this animation to work.

 <table>
 <thead>